+The provisions of this Statement became effective for reporting periods beginning after December 15, 2018.
 During May 2020, the GASB issued GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.
 The objective of this Statement is to provide temporary relief to governments and other stakeholders in light of the COVID-19 pandemic.
 That objective is accomplished by postponing the effective dates of certain provisions in Statements and Implementation Guides that first became effective or are scheduled to become effective for periods beginning after June 15, 2018, and later.
-The postponement of upcoming pronouncements varies between one year and eighteen months
+GASB 84 was postponed by one year.
+The Authority adopted the provisions of this Statement during the fiscal year ended June 30, 2021, but such provisions did not have an impact on these financial statements.